 Companies accounted for using the equity method are discussed in Note 9 with the exception of equity-method investment funds.
-As of December 31, 2021, investment funds accounted for using the equity method amounted to \$nil invested assets (\$55.6 million at the end of 2020).
+As of December 31, 2022, investment funds accounted for using the equity method amounted to \$202.0 million invested assets (\$nil at the end of 2021).
 See Note 2.7.3 for further details.